-For example, if the organization’s default stack permission is
+For example, if the organization’s base permissions is

 any organization member can update any organization stack.

-Pulumi organization admins can configure whether or not the organization allows members to create new stacks.
+Pulumi organization admins can configure whether or not members can create stacks.

 If enabled, any organization member can create a new stack.
 Otherwise, only organization admins can.

-When a stack is created within an organization, the creating user is given
+When a stack is created within an organization, the creator is given

-ADMIN permission to that stack explicitly.
+ADMIN permissions to the stack.
 So even if the default

 stack permission is